karleid07/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 I am a Ph.D. candidate in the Civil and Environmental Engineering Department at the University of Illinois at Urbana-Champaign, advised by Professor Paolo Gardoni.
-I mainly work on modeling the resilience of communities against disasters, with a particular focus on earthquakes and healthcare.
+I mainly work on modeling the resilience of communities against earthquakes, with a particular focus on healthcare.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Karl Eid - CV.pdf" "newtab" >}}resumé{{< /staticref >}}.